Egg Bowl: Series history

 The first game in the series was played on October 28, 1901, at Mississippi State.
 Mississippi State, defeated Ole Miss, nicknamed the Red and Blue at that time, by a final score of 17–0.
 The two squads met on the gridiron every year from 1901 until 1911 and then, after a three-year hiatus, resumed the series in 1915; since that 1915 meeting the two teams have met on the field every season with the exception of the 1943 season, when neither school fielded teams due to World War II.

 From 1973 through 1990, the game was played at Mississippi Veterans Memorial Stadium in Jackson, which seats about 62,000.
-The stadium was centrally located in the state and the state's only venue capable of seating the anticipated crowd; for many years Vaught–Hemingway Stadium in Oxford seated only about 32,000 and Scott Field in Starkville seated only about 31,000.
+The stadium was centrally located in the state and the state's only venue capable of seating the anticipated crowds.
+For many years Vaught–Hemingway Stadium in Oxford seated only about 32,000 and Scott Field in Starkville seated only about 31,000.
+Indeed, well into the 1990s, both schools used Veterans Memorial Stadium as an alternative home venue.
 Both campus venues have been considerably expanded and are now capable of accommodating the expected crowds, and both have been continually upgraded to the point where they are superior in amenities to Veterans Memorial Stadium.

-At one point the level of intensity was such that a victory by one of the schools in this game could salvage what had otherwise been a poor season.
-This dynamic has proven not to be applicable every year, however; in 2004 Ole Miss won the game but fired its coach, David Cutcliffe, the next year following a disappointing season.

 Mississippi State dominated the first part of the series with a 17–5–1 record against Ole Miss.
-However, Ole Miss leads the series, in part due to its performance in the rivalry under Johnny Vaught, who went 19–2–4 against Mississippi State, and later by Billy Brewer who went 8-3.
+Ole Miss now leads the series, in part due to its performance in the rivalry under Johnny Vaught, who went 19–2–4 against Mississippi State, and later by Billy Brewer who went 8-3.
 Ole Miss has a similar advantage in winning percentage in games played both in Oxford and Starkville.